GabrielBlackstock/GabrielBlackstock/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Quant projects
 - 📫 How to reach me Gabriel Blackstock on Linkedin
+- This repository contains several projects.
+For more information on each, see their respective guides:

 <!---
 GabrielBlackstock/GabrielBlackstock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.